-For example, I don’t go to The Drip Café — my local coffee shop, pictured here, left — because it’s closer or more convenient.
+For example, I don’t go to The Drip Café — my local coffee shop, pictured here, above — because it’s closer or more convenient.
 I go because it’s a completely different brand experience relative to Starbucks or other local coffee shops.
 The Drip Café is owned by one local person and employees 15 people in my area.
 There are local musicians playing music sometimes and artwork from local artists on the walls.
 Yes, their logo, their menu and their decor don’t feel professionally polished, but the food they serve is largely from local farms, and the coffee is prepared by hand instead of by a machine.
 And while it takes longer to go there and actually get served via French presses and pour overs, it tastes so much better.
 Nothing about the experience is anything like their competitor and major brand Starbucks.

 How to Use Environmental Branding

 So, whether your business is big or small, there is plenty you can do for environmental branding.
 To be good at environmental branding, you’ll need to integrate and apply a strong understanding of spatial design, graphic design, materials and core branding principles.